-While exercise has many benefits, like keeping the body in generally healthy shape, it’s no secret that exercise can cause women to lose weight all over – including some of the less desirable places.
+While exercise has many benefits, like keeping the body in generally healthy shape, it’s no secret that exercise can cause women to lose weight all over – including some less desirable places.
 While many women that love to exercise may enjoy the overall results, some are unhappy that they are losing weight in the breasts.
 As a result, some women athletes will get breast implants to make up the difference.
-Breast implants will help the female athlete maintain shapely breasts, while still keeping healthy.
+Breast implants will help the female athlete maintain shapely breasts while still keeping healthy.
 Here are a few things for runners and athletes to consider when getting breast implants.

 Selecting a Doctor

 Athletic patients should also consider the size of the breast implants they are getting and how that will affect their future athletic training and ability.
 A significant change in breast size can affect athletic performance.
-Runners may experience more discomfort if they choose larger breast implants, and they make certain activities and exercise, like push-ups, more difficult.
+Runners may experience more discomfort if they choose larger breast implants, and they make certain activities and exercises, like push-ups, more difficult.

 While many athletic women may be interested in breast augmentation, they also may have some concerns.
 The following are all common concerns:

 - Is the breast implant strong and durable?

 - Will I be able to lift weights?

 - Will the implants be too heavy?

 Breast implants are strong enough to resist most physical trauma, including any exercise.
 This means women can lift weights, run, and engage in highly competitive sports without worry.
 As far as looking natural, it may be a better option for athletic women to get silicone implants instead of saline.
 Silicone implants generally look more natural on women with smaller frames.

 Athletic women should take breast augmentation recovery time seriously.
 Many women want to be up and running right after the surgery, but it is essential to let the body heal.
 Breast surgery should be treated like any surgery, and the body should be given time to recover fully.
 We will provide each patient with post-operative instructions that detail the exercise restrictions in the months following surgery.